PERU: AMAZON RAINFOREST

 Opportunities to photograph some of the worlds most stunning predators of the Amazon Rainforest such as the Jaguar, Giant River Otter, and the lucid Puma.

 Get close to Tambopata’s insects in their thousands and the impressive one thousand and twenty species of butterfly in their vast variety of colour and design.

 Close and personal sightings of the Red Howler Monkey, squirrel Monkey, Brown Capuchin, and Saddle Backed Tamarin.

 Great and regular sightings of a variety of coloured snakes and frogs that provide great photographic opportunities.

 Possible sightings of Giant Ant Eater, Tamandua, Tayra and other interesting mammals that fill this vast rainforest of Tambopata with life.

-EQUIPMENT TO BRING
+RECOMMENDED EQUIPMENT TO BRING

 100-400mm lens: We recommend this lens for a variety of wildlife shots during our photography workshop/tour.